Graphite oxide: History and preparation

-Graphite oxide was first prepared by Oxford chemist Benjamin C. Brodie in 1859 by treating graphite with a mixture of potassium chlorate and fuming nitric acid.
+Graphite oxide was first prepared by Oxford chemist Benjamin C. Brodie in 1859 by treating graphite with a mixture of potassium chlorate (KClO3) and fuming nitric acid (HNO3).
 He reported synthesis of "paper-like foils" with 0.05 mm thickness.
-In 1957 Hummers and Offeman developed a safer, quicker, and more efficient process called Hummers' method, using a mixture of sulfuric acid H_{2}SO_{4}, sodium nitrate NaNO_{3}, and potassium permanganate KMnO_{4}, which is still widely used, often with some modifications.
+In 1957, Hummers and Offeman developed a safer, quicker, and more efficient process called Hummers' method, using a mixture of sulfuric acid (H2SO4), sodium nitrate (NaNO3), and potassium permanganate (KMnO4), which is still widely used, often with some modifications.
 Largest monolayer GO with highly intact carbon framework and minimal residual impurity concentrations can be synthesized in inert containers using highly pure reactants and solvents.

-Graphite oxides demonstrate considerable variation of properties depending on the degree of oxidation and the synthesis method.
+Graphite oxides exhibit considerable variation in properties with oxidation degree and synthesis method.
 For example, the temperature point of explosive exfoliation is generally higher for graphite oxide prepared by the Brodie method compared to Hummers graphite oxide, the difference is up to 100 degrees with the same heating rates.
-Hydration and solvation properties of Brodie and Hummers graphite oxides are also remarkably different.
+The hydration and solvation properties of Brodie and Hummers graphite oxides are also remarkably different.